 Areas of Personal Growth

 Due to the fact that the person of the counselor is crucial to success within the counseling process, there are several areas of personal growth that need addressed (Sackett & Lawson, 2016).
-The first area of personal growth is to be able improve in session preparation.
+The first area of personal growth is to be able to improve in session preparation.
 The goal would be to have a written report for each client as well as spend more time conceptualizing and evaluating each session.
 Being in the residency for licensure in Virginia, the business of life, and working full time outside of counseling my time is in demand.
 However, this should not hinder the work that needs to be done for each client.
 They each are in critical areas of life and are vulnerable.
 From a Christian perspective this necessitates much prayer as well.
 There is a spiritual battle going on that cannot be done in my own power.
 Time to pray and fight the spiritual battle must be improved upon.

 The second area of growth involves more reading and research in order to better improve diagnosis and empirically supported interventions.
 It is not only ethical but empirically supported that a counselor should be up to date on proper diagnosis and interventions (Norcross & Wampold, 2011).
 Currently being in a PhD program has been helping in this area.
 However, one goal for this growth would be to continue having supervision beyond my residency.
 Having peers and those with more experience sharpen and improve my skills will force me to look deeper and evaluate myself more often.
 For myself, I can get too comfortable with a status quo and fail to constantly be improving skills.